 Mel Bernstein, Ph.D. is a Distinguished Senior Fellow at the Global Resilience Institute at Northeastern University.
-Previously, he was the Chairman of the Board at George J. Kostas Research Institute, LLC, Professor of the Practice in Technology Policy and Materials Engineering at Northeastern University.
+Previously, he was Senior Vice Provost for Research and Graduate Education at Northeastern University, Chairman of the Board at George J. Kostas Research Institute, LLC, and Professor of the Practice in Technology Policy and Materials Engineering at Northeastern University.
 He earned his doctorate in Metallurgy and Material Science from Columbia University.

 Dr. Bernstein joined Northeastern University in July 2010 after serving as the Vice President for Research at the University of Maryland.
 While at Maryland, Dr. Bernstein led the effort to promote strong growth among the University’s research programs and developed partnerships with government agencies and corporations to foster the integration of cross-campus entrepreneurial efforts.

 In 2003, Dr. Bernstein created The Department of Homeland Security’s Office of University Programs, where he served as its Director.
 In that role, he led the establishment of a growing and integrated network of merit-based national centers, bringing together the best academic talent from Engineering, Physical Sciences, Life Sciences, and Social Sciences and the Humanities, to work in areas critical to Homeland Security.
 He then served as Acting Director of the Office of Research and Development at DHS.

 Before joining the Department of Homeland Security, Dr. Bernstein was Provost and Senior Vice President for Academic Affairs at Brandeis University.
 Dr. Bernstein has also served at Tufts University as Vice President for Arts, Sciences and Engineering, Dean of the Faculty of Arts, Sciences and Engineering, and Professor of Mechanical Engineering and Physics, and as Provost and Chancellor at the Illinois Institute of Technology.